William E. Adams: Military career

 Adams joined the United States Army in Kansas City, Missouri, in 1962.
 He began his tour in Vietnam on July 6, 1970.
-On May 25, 1971, Adams, a major, volunteered to fly a lightly armed helicopter mission to rescue three dead US advisors and a wounded crew chief from a previously shot down helicopter crew chief from a besieged firebase in Kontum Province, despite the clear weather which would provide the numerous enemy anti-aircraft around the location with clear visibility.
+On May 25, 1971, Adams, a major, volunteered to fly a lightly armed helicopter mission to rescue three dead US advisors and a wounded crew chief, who were on a helicopter which had previously been shot down, from a besieged firebase in Kontum Province, despite the clear weather which would provide the numerous enemy anti-aircraft around the location with clear visibility.
 Despite fire from machine gun emplacements and rockets, Adams succeeded in landing at the firebase while supporting helicopter gunships attacked the enemy positions.
 After take off, however, the helicopter was hit by fire.
 Adams momentarily regained control and attempted to land, however the helicopter exploded in mid air and crashed.
 Adams, who was 31 at the time, was killed.

 Adams is buried at Fort Logan National Cemetery in Denver, Colorado.

 Memorials

 The Vietnam War Memorial formerly on the campus of Wentworth Military Academy, is the same make and model helicopter that Adams was flying when he was killed.
 He is listed on the Vietnam Veterans Memorial on panel 03W, row 054.
+He is honored in multiple locations across the campus of Colorado State University, most notably at the Vietnam memorial bridge.